waggle-sensor/pywaggle/docs/writing-a-plugin.md

 ### 2. Create main.py file

-Create a new file called `main.py` and add the following code:
+Create a new file called `main.py` with the following code:

 ```python
 from waggle import plugin